Security & Fraud

 Security is an ongoing partnership between American Bank Center and our customers.
 Continued education, heightened awareness, and the right tools go a long way toward helping you to protect your personal and financial information.

 American offers Rapport-free security software from Trusteer, an expert in online security.
 This added layer of security detects malware intrusions and provides protection to the computer's browser, at no cost to you.

-Be in the know. smsGuardian will send you text alerts on suspicious transactions so you are immediately aware of possible fraudulent activity.
+Be in the know.
+Get text alerts on suspicious debit and credit card transactions in real-time to immediately identify possible fraudulent activity.
 Sign up today at the links below.

 Social engineering is the art of manipulating people so they give up confidential information.
 The types of information these criminals seek can vary; but when individuals are targeted, the criminals are usually trying to trick you into giving them your passwords, social security number, debit or credit card number, bank information, or access your computer to secretly install malicious software.
 This can give them access to your passwords and bank information as well as giving them control over your computer.

 There are several ways they will try to access information.